 It’s about big news in small towns and how it impacts everyday life.

 It’s about timely local news for the community, keeping citizens informed about important issues, telling stories about the people who live and work here, and allowing locally owned businesses to reach a very targeted audience of residents and tourists alike.

-It’s a whole new form of media-rich content developed specifically for today’s mobile lifestyle and devices.
+It’s a new form of media-rich content developed specifically for today’s mobile lifestyle and listeners.

 The founders of My Little Falls

 David E. Warner has been a photographer since 1976.
 In 2001, he began focusing on using the arts and cultural programs as an economic stimulus to revitalize downtown districts in Texas.
 This was accomplished by working with Chambers of Commerce, Tourism groups, and area businesses to develop community branding and marketing action plans around cultural programs.

 He was a founder of the Earthman Art Center in Galveston (and its Executive Director), was a co-owner of Bremond House Gallery, a Director of the Galveston Art League, helped form the 501C3 Elgin Arts Association, and began Art Walks and other arts-related events in Texas.
 In New York, he has been involved in several art-related activities – most recently as a panel member of the Saratoga Arts Grants panel, serving as its chair in 2015.

 At the end of 2008, Dave and his family moved to the Little Falls area.
 In his ‘spare’ time, he works on capturing the breathtaking beauty of the Mohawk Valley and Southern Adirondacks region with his landscape and aerial images.
 He also captures the profiles of the unique people living in each area through his “Signature Series” of painted portraits and film documentaries.